juperala/juperala.github.io/_drafts/getting-started-on-web-developent.markdown

 <p>I used Webpack that came preconfigured with React's create-react-app.</p>

 ### Transpiler
 <p>When using the latest features not yet supported by all targeted browsers, you may need to transpile the code to be compatible with older JavaScript versions.
-Babel is the tool to do it.</p>
+Babel is the de-facto tool to do it.</p>

 ## Cloud Deployment
 <p>...AWS.</p>